DCC-EX/mkdocs-test/snippets/exrail/exrail-ref.md

 ## IFBITMAP_ANY(vpin,mask)

-Checks if vpin pseudo-analog value & mask is non zero
+Checks if vpin pseudo-analog value & mask is non-zero

 see IF